amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 sure will not surpass the item size limit.
 Graphs with low vertex degree and low number of items per index can take advantage of this implementation.

-### Multi-Item Model
+### Multiple-Item Model
 The multiple-item model uses multiple DynamoDB items to store all values for a single key.
-In terms of Titan backend implementations, the key becomes the DynamoDB hash key, and each `column` becomes the range key in its own item.
+In terms of Titan backend implementations, the key becomes the DynamoDB hash key, and each column becomes the range key in its own item.
-The column values are stored in a `value` attribute.
+The column values are stored in its own attribute.

 The multiple item model is less efficient than the single-item during initial graph loads, but it gets around the 400kb limitation.
 The multiple-item model